Binding child support agreement

 Key points

-Both parents must provide written consent and sign the agreement
+Under the requirements, both parents generally provide written consent and sign the agreement.

 The agreement can be registered with the Department of Social Services